Skip to main content

 • 312 and over 8 weeks

 Notices must be in writing, clearly stating the start and end dates.
-During a probation period, where no notice is required, immediate dismissal is possible.
-The probation period, previously spanning 26 to 104 weeks, is now limited to six months by the Transparent and Predictable Conditions of Employment Law 2023.
-Employees intending to resign must give a minimum notice period, ranging from one to three weeks, depending on their continuous employment duration.
+During a valid probation period, where no notice is required, immediate dismissal is possible.
+Employees intending to resign are subject to the same statutory minimum notice scale, based on their length of continuous employment, unless a longer contractual period applies.

 Social Security in Cyprus